EarthDollar/farmer/doc/gitbook/ethkey.md

 All restored!

-### Importing a key from another client (e.g. Geth)
+### Importing a key from another client (e.g. Ged)

-Because our keys all share the same format it's really easy to import keys from other clients like Geth.
+Because our keys all share the same format it's really easy to import keys from other clients like Ged.
 In fact it's exactly the same process as restoring a key from a previous backup as we did in the last step.

-If we assume we have a geth key at `mygethkey.json`, then to import it to use `eth`, simply use:
+If we assume we have a ged key at `mygedkey.json`, then to import it to use `ed`, simply use:

 ```
-> ethkey import mygethkey.json "My Old Geth Key"
+> ethkey import mygedkey.json "My Old Ged Key"
 ```

 It will prompt you for your passphrase to ascertain the address for the key.